Bosentan

 What is bosentan?

-Bosentan (brand name Tracleer®) is a medicine used to treat a condition called pulmonary arterial hypertension (PAH).
+Bosentan (brand name eg: Bosleer) is a medicine used to treat a condition called pulmonary arterial hypertension (PAH).
 This is a condition where there is increased pressure in the arteries that carry blood from the heart to the lungs.

 How does it work?

-Bosentan helps lower blood pressure in the lungs by preventing thickening of the blood vessel walls.
+Bosentan helps lower blood pressure in the lungs by opening up the lung blood vessels.
 This helps your heart pump blood more efficiently through the blood vessels in the lungs.

 What benefit can you expect from your treatment and how is it monitored?